Tom Neale – 16 years on an island

 It took Neale 6 months of hard work to make the pier, but only 1 day after it was completed a storm hit the area and destroyed it, after which he didn’t try and build it again.

-He had developed very bad arthritis in his back, and decided to stay in Rarotonga for a while to see if got worse.
+He had developed very bad arthritis in his back and decided to stay in Rarotonga for a while to see if got worse.
 While he was there he married a woman named Sarah Haua and had 2 children with her.
 But even though he had a new family, he couldn’t forget about his island and returned in April of 1960, but this time taking an extensive range of supplies.

 This time Neale stayed for just over 3 and a half years before making the decision to return to Rarotonga due to a huge influx of Pearl divers to the area, which ruined the tranquillity of his home.
-This time he stayed on Rarotonga for 4 years before going back to Suwarrow in June of 1967.
+This time he stayed in Rarotonga for 4 years before going back to Suwarrow in June of 1967.

 He lived on the island for 10 years before being taken ill with stomach cancer and returned to Rarotonga for treatment.
 He died 8 months later and is now buried in the RSA cemetery in Rarotonga.